The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 ## Ultimates

 Ultimates are timeless content due to their difficulty and rewards but are forced sync and cannot be done above their release level.
-This affects the gear you enter the encounter with but is more lenient as all three past Ultimate’s entry IL are far below our current standard.
-Food and Pots do not sync, but still have a soft cap so you don’t need the absolute top current food and pots for something like UCoB as its sync is relatively low.The relic from Shadowbringers is the best choice of weapon for previous Ultimates, But will require you to get it to at least the [Augmented Law’s Order](https://na.finalfantasyxiv.com/lodestone/playguide/db/item/3111076df9e/) stage to assign substats.
-[Blade’s Resolve](https://na.finalfantasyxiv.com/lodestone/playguide/db/item/b723d663158/) gives you more substat to work with but this realistically is of only benefit in TEA as you’ll reach cap for the substats with Law’s Order in the other two Ultimates, as such unless you want to really optimize and push as much damage as you want for TEA, you can settle for Augmented Law’s Order.
+This affects the gear you enter the encounter with, but is more lenient as all three past Ultimates' entry IL are far below our current standard.
+Food and Pots do not sync, but still have a soft cap so you don’t need the absolute top current food and pots for something like UCoB as its sync is relatively low.
+The relic from Shadowbringers is the best choice of weapon for previous Ultimates, But will require you to get it to at least the [Augmented Law’s Order](https://na.finalfantasyxiv.com/lodestone/playguide/db/item/3111076df9e/) stage to assign substats.
+[Blade’s Resolve](https://na.finalfantasyxiv.com/lodestone/playguide/db/item/b723d663158/) gives you more substat to work with but this realistically is of only benefit in TEA, as you’ll reach cap for the substats with Law’s Order in the other two Ultimates, as such unless you want to really optimize and push as much damage as you want for TEA, you can settle for Augmented Law’s Order.
 If you don’t want to grind the Blade’s Resistance Relic, you can use any weapon with optimal substats that exceed the encounter’s max IL.

 **The Unending Coil of Bahamut (UCoB):**\
 IL Cap: 470\